core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    In principle, a CoAP client that is not using a proxy might face the same problems in collecting responses to a group request.
 However, unlike a CoAP proxy, the client itself would typically have application-specific rules or knowledge on how to handle this situation.
 For example, a CoAP client could monitor incoming responses and use this information to decide for how long to continue collecting responses

-A forward-proxying method using this approach and addressing the issues raised above is defined in {{I-D.tiloca-core-groupcomm-proxy}}.
+A forward-proxying method using this approach and addressing the issues raised above is defined in {{I-D.ietf-core-groupcomm-proxy}}.

 An alternative solution is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
 However, this solution brings up new issues: